yashwanthmg/ideal-engine/README.md

 Skills:

-- I onboarded top business accounts building their operational cashflow from zero to top revenue generating accounts, resulting in each account revenue exceeding 20 million rupees.
+- I onboarded top business accounts building their revenue from zero to top revenue generating accounts, resulting in each account revenue exceeding 20 million rupees.
 By employing sales expertise, I was able to identify key profitable categories and formulated effective strategies to overcome pricing challenges with our sellers and negotiated with customers for bulk orders.
 I skillfully guided the team in embracing these strategies, which not only enchanced our overall OPS but also leading to a notable boost in conversion rates and MRR.

 <h4 align ="left">